intel-iot-devkit/smart-video-workshop/advanced-video-analytics/multiple_models.md

 ## Part 1.
 Chaining models: Use mutiple models in an application

-The OpenVINO™ toolkit package includes security barrier sample which uses 3 models to detect cars, their number plates, color and number plate attributes from the input video or image of the cars.
-The sample demo script is provided in the OpenVINO™ toolkit package to run the sample.
+The Intel® Distribution of OpenVINO™ toolkit package includes security barrier sample which uses 3 models to detect cars, their number plates, color and number plate attributes from the input video or image of the cars.
+The sample demo script is provided in the Intel® Distribution of OpenVINO™ toolkit package to run the sample.

 #### 1. Navigate to the security camera barrier sample build directory
 	 export SV=/opt/intel/workshop/smart-video-workshop/